Have you ever wished your personal Facebook profile could turn into a money-spinner for you? Or perhaps, you are just wondering how to go about it.

-Fortunately, we can help you design a custom Facebook cover which is perfectly suited for your brand.
+Fortunately, we can help you design a custom Facebook cover that is perfectly suited for your brand.
 Just click HERE, fill in your personal/contact details and search for “Facebook Cover” on the next section.

 Is your Facebook cover image good enough to capture the attention of your target audience?
 Send me a screenshot or a link to your Facebook profile via [email protected] and I’ll reply with my recommendations (If any).
 Please do note, however, that this free consultation is subject to my availability.

 May I suggest that you take a second look at your Facebook timeline?
 Yep, because you may need to do a thorough clean up or as required.
 Check the following list;

 - Check for, and remove those irrelevant memes and friend tags on your Facebook timeline.

 - If you’ve been tagged a lot by friends in the past, dig up, review and clean up those tags if necessary.
 Also, be sure to Turn on tag review so that you would have to approve tags of friends before they appear on your Facebook timeline.
 You should be in control of what appears on your timeline henceforth.
 Click HERE to learn how to turn on tag review.